-The process of installing (supplying) a software and providing it as a service (instantiation) are the same for all softwares and is described in configuring a SlapoS node.
+The process of installing (supplying) a software and providing it as a service (instantiation) are the same for all software.
 However during instantiation each instance can be configured differently.

-This section will cover the specific configuration parameters used for Re6st Registry instantiation and the steps required to get Re6st to work.
+This section will cover the specific configuration parameters used for a Re6st Registry including the steps required to get Re6st to work.

 After selecting Services, adding a new service Re6st and selecting the latest version, you should be on the configuration screen of the Registry.